 It’s normal for children to have fears.
 They may be afraid of monsters, ghosts, or the dark.
 At times, they might be frightened by a book or movie.
 In most cases, these fears fade over time.
 But children with anxiety disorders are often afraid.
 Or they may have fears that go away for a while but return again and again.
 This may cause them great distress and it can prevent them from having a normal life.
 Children with anxiety disorders can have problems with sleep, appetite, and concentration.
-No child should have to suffer from constant fear.
-Talk to your health care provider or a mental health professional.
-He or she can help.

 An anxiety disorder causes children to be intensely fearful in situations that would not normally cause fear.
 They may be afraid of certain objects, such as dogs or snakes.
 Or, they may fear a situation, such as being alone in the dark.
 Sometimes they may be too afraid to leave the house.